openapx/docker-rbin/README.md

 ### Getting Started

-The images are available on Docker Hub in the openapx/rbin repository
+All images are available on Docker Hub in the openapx/rbin repository

 The latest release for ubuntu
 ```